Biking and Hiking New Zealand - 02 Whangārei, Waitangi, Gum-diggers

 The name "Kerikeri" has various interpretations, including "to keep digging" and "the churning or boiling over of the waters," reflecting the area's natural features.
 The town's local slogan, "It's So Nice They Named It Twice," highlights its charm and appeal, contributing to its recognition as one of New Zealand's top small towns.
 Kerikeri's rich history, combined with its scenic beauty and cultural heritage, makes it a popular destination for visitors exploring the Bay of Islands region.

-Mangonui, the famous fish and chips right at the harbor.
-The hills were a bit softer today, so the miles were easier.
-4 pm in Pukenui, and tomorrow 70 km to Cape Reinga, depending on the wind.
-It's a holiday and the wind was strong today.
-Not so spectacular coastlines today, mostly farmland, and the traffic got less here in the north.
-The camp was a small nice farm with sheep and chickens, only four tents.
-Last night's camp was bigger and on a river.
-Today 130.8 km in seven hours, average 19 km/h.
-Have to check at home: gum diggers in Northland, immigrants from Dalmatia.
-A lot of fishing and fish and chips in Northland.
+Mangōnui: famous fish and chips right by the harbour.
+The hills were a bit gentler today, so the kilometres came more easily.
+I reached Pukenui at 4 p.m., and tomorrow it should be about 70 km to Cape Reinga, depending on the wind.
+It was a holiday, and the wind was strong today.
+The coastline was less spectacular than before, with more farmland, and traffic got lighter farther north.
+The campsite was a small and pleasant farm with sheep and chickens, only four tents in all.
+Last night’s campsite had been bigger and beside a river.
+Today: 130.8 km in 7 hours, average speed 19 km/h.
+I should look up more at home about the gum diggers of Northland and the immigrants from Dalmatia.
+There is a lot of fishing up here — and a lot of fish and chips.

 Mangōnui